Associate Professor Austin Baldwin, Director

 Theoretical Foundation Course (3 Credit Hours)

-These courses introduce students to central theoretical and philosophical issues at the heart of cognitive science, including issues involving bringing together explanations at different levels and/or from different academic disciplines.
-This theoretical background can serve as a springboard for further specialization and helps to provide scaffolding to draw together other courses in this interdisciplinary minor.
+These courses introduce students to central theoretical and philosophical issues at the heart of cognitive science and bring together explanations at different levels and/or from different academic disciplines.
+This theoretical background serves as a springboard for further specialization and helps to provide scaffolding to draw together other courses in this interdisciplinary minor.
 Students must choose at least one course from this list:

 Empirical Foundation Course (3 Credit Hours)